 Making a yogurt parfait is another great healthy, nourishing breakfast for seniors.
 Whether you choose to use regular yogurt or Greek yogurt, a yogurt parfait is a nice break from a "traditional" breakfast.
 Add in your favorite fruit for different flavors.
 Whether you want a Berry Parfait (blueberries, raspberries, and strawberries) or a Tropical Parfait (oranges, pineapple, mango, and kiwi) or you want to try your own combinations, a yogurt parfait can help provide you the protein and fresh produce you need to start your day.
 Chop up your favorite nuts or add granola and honey for toppings.
 Yogurt parfaits can be made with many combinations of fruits and flavored yogurts to add some variety to your breakfast.

 Seniors who are preparing breakfasts for themselves don't have to just eat a bowl of cereal every single morning.
 These are some great alternative ideas for nutritious breakfasts that seniors can prepare themselves when their caregiver may not be present.

 At Senior Helpers in Orlando, we’re here to help you or your loved one stay healthy and safe.
-Our home caregivers assist seniors throughout Orlando, Winter Park, Kissimmee, Apopka, Saint Cloud, and Winter Springs.
+Our home caregivers assist seniors throughout Orlando, Winter Park, Kissimmee, Apopka, Saint Cloud, Sanford, and Winter Springs.
 For more information on how we can meet your senior care needs, please contact us.